Fargo, ND Arts Scene: Theaters, Galleries, Music and Museums

 Focusing on regional and international artistic heritage and cultural traditions, the Rourke Art Gallery Museum includes a permanent collection of pieces from artists such as Andy Warhol and Leonard Baskin, as well as many temporary exhibitions.

-The Spirit Room includes a gallery with works created by local artists and offers several wellness classes.
+The Spirit Room includes a gallery with works by local artists and offers several wellness classes.

 To enjoy a Broadway series show, look no further than the Gate City Bank Theatre, located inside the Fargodome.
 Fargo has also drawn touring productions by plenty of big-name artists, such as Paul McCartney, Pink and Taylor Swift.